Skip to main content

 bash -c "bin/csconfig office webinit"

-5. To start the Docker container, mount the token cache volume and set the required environment variables.
+5. Start the Docker container with the token cache volume mounted and the required environment variables set:

 docker run -dp 13033:13033 \